DSXiangLi/DecryptPrompt/README.md

   - Can Explanations Be Useful for Calibrating Black Box Models
   - On the Robustness of ChatGPT: An Adversarial and Out-of-distribution Perspective
   - Language acquisition: do children and language models follow similar learning stages?
+  - Language is primarily a tool for communication rather than thought
 - 领域能力
   - Capabilities of GPT-4 on Medical Challenge Problems
   - Can Generalist Foundation Models Outcompete Special-Purpose Tuning?
 Case Study in Medicine